-When the server requires that client connects using a SSL Certificate, use the TLSOptions property of TsgcWebSocketClient to set the certificate files.
+When the server requires that the client connects using an SSL Certificate, use the TLSOptions property of TsgcWebSocketClient to set the certificate files.

 Connection through SChannel requires that TLSOptions.IOHandler = iohSChannel.